 Romania has a rich and diversified mix of energy resources.
-Significantly, renewable energy accounted for over 42% of its total energy produced in 2022.
-Hydroelectric plants generate around 25% of electricity production, while nuclear energy accounts for about 20%.
-Other renewable sources, such as wind, supply over 13% of electricity, and large coal and lignite reserves account for 19%.
+Significantly, renewable energy accounted for over 50% of its total energy produced in 2023.
+Hydroelectric plants generate around 33% of electricity production, while nuclear energy accounts for about 20%.
+Other renewable sources, such as wind, supply over 13% of electricity, and large coal and lignite reserves account for 14%.

-Romania's large oil and natural gas reserves accounted for 32% and 29% of its total oil and gas consumption in 2021.
+Romania's large oil and natural gas reserves accounted for 36% and 22%, respectively, of its total energy consumption in 2023.
 Nevertheless, at current consumption rates, Romania's oil and gas reserves will be depleted by 2040.
 To fulfill its residual energy requirements, Romania imports additional oil, gas, and coal primarily from Russia and the Middle East.